emosquerafs/aws-iasc-k8s/README.md

 The infrastructure supports creating a DNS record for the bastion host using Route53.
 To configure DNS:

-1. Make sure you have a Route53 hosted zone set up for your domain (e.g., `singularit.co`)
+1. Make sure you have a Route53 hosted zone set up for your domain (e.g., `openkapitals.com`)
 2. In your `terraform.tfvars` file, set the following variables:

 ```hcl